 For a prickly and defensive man like Dante, who feels acutely the discomfort of taking that which is given by “others” (“lo pane altrui” and “l’altrui scale”), as compared to that which is earned for oneself or provided by one’s own family’s fortune, there is no greater compliment in the social sphere than the one he pays here: Bartolomeo della Scala is a host who gives before being asked, not subjecting Dante to the humiliation of the request.

-Dante has a long history, by the time he writes Paradiso 17, of bringing into balance what he experiences as his social inferiority by means of the immense social capital generated by his writing and his intellectual attainments.
+Dante has a long history, by the time he writes Paradiso 17, of bringing into balance what he experienced as his social inferiority by means of the immense social capital generated by his writing and his intellectual attainments.
 Dante’s own family, although gentile in a minor sort of way, was not wealthy or important: it is a family we know of because of Dante himself.
-He makes the same move now, bringing this canto of exile and disgrace to a close with his anointment as an epic poet by Cacciaguida.
+And he makes the same move now, bringing this canto of exile and disgrace to a close with his anointment as an epic poet by his own knighted ancestor, Cacciaguida.

 e s’io al vero son timido amico, temo di perder viver tra coloro che questo tempo chiameranno antico.
 (Par.
 17.118-20)